REFERRAL SYSTEM – DISPATCHING RULES

 b).
 Applicants dispatched to an Emergency Job Call must re-sign the Book(s) within 1 business day after the Emergency Job has been completed.

 (1).
 Applicants will retain their original place on the ‘Out-of-Work Registers’ (Books) only if they have been ‘Laid Off’ from the Emergency Job Call.

 (2).
-Termination for any other reason, quitting or failing to re-sign within 1 business day shall place the Applicant at the bottom of all ‘Out of Work Registers’ (Books) the Applicant is qualified for upon signing the Book(s).
+Termination for any other reason, including quitting or failing to re-sign within 1 business day shall result in the applicant being removed from all “out of work registers” (books).

 a).
 Any Applicant for employment who is referred to a job or jobs, and works a cumulative total of 120 hours or less and is laid off (Reduction in Force) through circumstances beyond their control, subject to verification, shall be restored to their appropriate chronological place on all ‘Out-of-Work Registers’ (Books) within their qualifying Group as indicated on their registration form at the time of re-sign.

 b).
 In order to qualify for restoration on all ‘Out-of-Work Registers’ (Books) the Applicant must report to a dispatch office by the end of the next dispatch day following termination, with his/her last employer’s termination slip stating a ‘Reduction in Force’ and all check stubs showing total hours worked.